ironboy/react-rapide/README.md

 npm install react-rapide --save-dev
 ```

-Then read the help:
+Then show the menu from which you can choose different commands and get additional help:

 ```
-npm run react-rapide help
+npm run rr
 ```

 (Requires Node 20.11.0 or newer.)